Call for Proposals

 On-Demand Access: October 25, 2024–January 31, 2025

-Magna Publications invites proposals for concurrent sessions and poster presentations for the 2024 Teaching Professor Online Conference, live from October 22–24, 2024 and on-demand from October 25, 2024 through
+Magna Publications invites proposals for concurrent sessions and poster presentations for the 2024 Teaching Professor Online Conference, live on October 22–24, 2024 and on-demand from October 25, 2024 through

 January 31, 2025.